andersonRocha091/tracker_api/README.md

 # Tracker API

-This project it's an backend API for an Pipedrive and Bling integration.
-It was built in NodeJS 12.8, and it comes with Hapi.js, base unit test, pm2 monitoring, and the all infra-structure already dockerized.
+This project it's an backend API for fleet traking.
+It was built in NodeJS 12.8, and it comes with Hapi.js, TDD and unit test, pm2 monitoring, and the all infra-structure already dockerized.

 ## Pre-requirements